 Evidence (chemotherapy with or without RT followed by surgery):

 With rhabdomyosarcoma of the biliary tree, total resection is rarely feasible and standard treatment includes chemotherapy and RT.
-Outcomes for patients with this primary site are good despite residual disease after surgery.
+Outcomes for patients with this primary tumor site were considered favorable despite residual disease after surgery; however, an analysis of recent COG low-risk studies found that patients with this site of disease had suboptimal outcomes.
 External biliary drains significantly increase the risk of postoperative infectious complications.
 Thus, external biliary drainage is not warranted.

 Evidence (chemotherapy, surgery, and RT):